Cro-Cube-Comp/Cubing-competition/README.md

 - `/Login`: Page for logging in, it redirects to `/dashboard` if user is admin and `/` otherwise

 - `/Register` Admin only page where admins create new users

+- `/Scramble` Page where anyone can make Rubiks cube scrambles.
+It uses [scramble-display](https://github.com/cubing/scramble-display) element to display it